01 of 10

 Use Plastic Screening To Keep Upside Down Tomato In Planter

-To help keep your upside down tomato and soil in the bucket, but let water out, cut a piece of plastic window screening to fit the bottom of the upside down tomato bucket.
-Then cut the center of the screen like a pie – so that there are six small flaps.
-It helps to fold the screen in half, to make the first cut.
-Make this opening at least as big as your hole so it will be big enough for the roots of your tomato plant to fit through.
+To help keep your plant and soil in the bucket, but let water out, cut a piece of plastic window screening to fit the bottom of the bucket.
+Then cut the center of the screen like a pie, so there are six small flaps.
+It helps to fold the screen in half to make the first cut.
+Make this opening at least as big as your drainage hole so it will be big enough for the roots of your tomato plant to fit through.

-Then fill the bucket with potting soil.
-How much potting soil... you use will depend on how secure your hanging apparatus is and how you’re going to plant your upside down tomato.
+Fill the bucket with potting soil.
+How much potting soil you use will depend on how secure... your hanging apparatus is and how you’re going to plant your tomato.

 08 of 10

 To get your tomato seedling ready for planting, remove it from its pot or cell.
-If the plant is root-bound separate roots.
-Then take off any excess soil and remove the bottom few leaves.
+If the plant is root-bound, separate the roots.
+Take off any excess soil and remove the bottom few leaves.
 Moisten the root ball and then squeeze it firmly, which will help it slide into the bottom of your tomato bucket.Continue to 9 of 10 below.

 09 of 10

-Some people like to plant the tomato right side up to start with and let it... grow like this until the plant reaches around 12 inches before they hang it.
+Some people like to plant the tomato right-side-up to start with and let it grow until the plant reaches around 12 inches.
 The advantage to this is that the container won’t shade the tomato plant when the sun is overhead.
-Also, upside down tomatoes try to grow up - it's just what plants do - even if they are upside down, so by starting it right side up, the plant won't contort so quickly.
-However, to plant this way, you have to fill your bucket to the very top, with soil, which makes it super heavy.
+Also, upside-down tomatoes try to grow up even if they are upside down, so by starting it... right-side-up, the plant won't contort so quickly.
+To plant this way, though, you have to fill your bucket to the top with soil, which makes it quite heavy.

-To use the right side up planting method: Fill your bucket with potting soil right to the top.
-Put the lid securely on and then turn the bucket over (so the hole is on top now).
-You then push your tomato plant down into the soil.
-Tomatoes are one of the few plants that you want to plant very deeply because roots will grow from the stem.
-So plant it up to the first set of sturdy leaves.
+To use the right-side-up planting method: Fill your bucket to the top with potting soil.
+Put the lid on securely and then turn the bucket over (so the hole is on top).
+Push your tomato plant down into the soil.
+Tomatoes are one of the few plants that you want to plant very deeply because roots will grow from the stem, so plant it up to the first set of sturdy leaves.

-To plant your tomato upside down: Fill your bucket with potting soil, but not to the top.
-The soil level can be 3 to five inches from the top of the bucket.
+To plant your tomato upside-down: Fill your bucket with potting soil, but not to the top.
+The soil level can be 3 to 5 inches from the top of the bucket.

-Put the top of the bucket on securely, and tip bucket onto its side.
-This is really a two-person job.
+Put the top of the bucket on securely and tip bucket onto its side.
 Stuff the tomato seedling deeply into the hole, up to its first set of sturdy leaves.
-You are pushing it through the screening flaps, which will bend back.
+Push it through the screening flaps, which will bend back.
 Once the tomato is in, you’ll want to pull the flaps out so that they lay flat on the soil.Continue to 10 of 10 below.

 10 of 10

 Hang your tomato securely from its handle.
-If at all possible have two people available to do this.
-Your upside down tomato planter is not only heavy, it's rather unwieldy at this point.
-Also, because the tomato is growing through the bottom of the bucket, you can't put it down on a flat surface.
-I had a large planter nearby and when I had some trouble hanging the upside down tomato planter, I rested in on the large planter.
+If possible, have two people available to do this, as your upside-down tomato planter will be heavy and unwieldy at this point.
+Remember that because the tomato is growing through the bottom of the bucket you can't put it down on a flat surface.
+If you have a large planter, you can rest the bucket on that.

-I leave the cover partially on because I don’t want the bucket to get too heavy in a sudden downpour, but I also want air circulation.
+You may choose to leave the cover partially on to prevent the bucket from getting too heavy in a sudden downpour, while still allowing for air circulation.